 Effie and Daniel Smiley, 1923

-After Daniels’ death in 1930, her sons Bert and Daniel inherited the Mohonk operation in the midst of economic crisis and leaned on their mother for support.
+After Daniels’ death in 1930, her sons Bert and Francis inherited the Mohonk operation in the midst of economic crisis and leaned on their mother for support.
 While the business faced mounting expenses due to the Depression, world war, rationing, and inflation, Effie focused on maintaining the quality and the core of Mohonk’s purpose and guest service.
 As her family sought to change and modify Mohonk with electric lights and automobiles, Effie held on to her roots of custom, culture, and tradition.

 She saw the importance that Mohonk—its outlook in seeking harmony between people and between people and nature—still remained “Mohonk.”
 Even though the world was ever changing, Effie provided a continuity for guests to retreat to what seemed an untouched Mohonk, and continue to find peace within nature.
 150 years later, as the Mountain House evolves with modern improvements and ongoing historic restoration, the Smiley family continues Effie’s legacy of ensuring Mohonk stays “the same, only better.”